Eng 121 - Syllabus Online

 Once you submit an assignment the following happens:

-• After they close, I download and usually critique assignments the same day they are due
+• After they close, I download and usually critique assignments the same day they are due.

 • Grades can be accessed from the Grades link via The Home Page.

-Keep your mailbox available to get your assignments back; empty it frequently
+• NOTE: As all work is returned via Canvas Inbox, Keep your mailbox available to get your assignments back; empty it frequently

 Explanation of a Zero Grade